Johnny Miller: Professional career

-1973 U.S. Open

-Coming into the U.S. Open at the challenging par-71 Oakmont, Miller was a 26-year-old with just two tour victories in four years, but had done well in several majors.
+Coming into the 1973 U.S. Open at the challenging par-71 Oakmont, Miller was a 26-year-old with just two tour victories in four years, but had done well in several majors.
 He tied for second at the 1971 Masters, and had top-10 finishes at the U.S. Open in 1971 and 1972.
-Miller had yet to win in 1973, but by mid-June, he had recorded eight top-10 finishes, which included a tie for 6th at the Masters.
+Miller had yet to win in 1973, but by mid-June, he had recorded eight top-10 finishes, which included a tie for 6th at the 1973 Masters.

-Miller played the first two rounds at Oakmont (near Pittsburgh) with Arnold Palmer and his "Army" gallery, at its largest in Palmer's native western Pennsylvania.
+Miller played the first two rounds at Oakmont Country Club with Arnold Palmer and his "Army" gallery, at its largest in Palmer's native western Pennsylvania.
 Miller was two under par (140) after the second round but shot a five-over 76 on Saturday to settle at three-over (216) for the championship.
 Miller played the front nine without his yardage book on Saturday until his wife Linda retrieved it.

 Miller began the fourth and final round in 12th place, six shots behind the four co-leaders, including Palmer.
 Teeing off at 1:36 pm, about an hour ahead of the final group, Miller shot a scorching eight-under 63, considered one of the most remarkable rounds in major championship history.
-He passed the leading players of the day, including future hall-of-famers Jack Nicklaus, Gary Player, Lee Trevino, and Palmer, who was in the final pairing with John Schlee.
-Miller's 63 was the lowest round to win a major championship until it was tied by Henrik Stenson at the Open Championship in 2016.
+He passed the leading players of the day, including Jack Nicklaus, Gary Player, Lee Trevino, and Palmer, who was in the final pairing with John Schlee.
+Miller's 63 was the lowest round in the history of a major championship.
+It was tied several times but remained a record until Branden Grace shot a 62 at the 2017 Open Championship.

 Miller birdied the first four holes and hit all 18 greens in regulation.
 He got five more birdies with only one bogey (a 3-putt on the 244 yard par-3 #8), and needed only 29 putts during the round.
 Ten of his approach shots finished within 10 feet of the cup.
 In 2007, Miller said: "It was the greatest ball-striking round I've ever seen and I've been around a little bit."
 Miller wound up at 5-under (279) for the championship, beating the runner-up Schlee by a single stroke, who shot a 1-under 70.
 Only six players, Miller included, shot under par in the final round.
 Miller earned $35,000 for the victory.